-A year later, with the vaccines already in the arms of millions, we are slowly or partially emerging from our socially distanced relationships with our customers, team members, business partners, and communities.
+With the vaccines already in the arms of millions, we have partially emerged from the socially distanced relationships with our customers, team members, business partners, and communities.
 Among the more forward-thinking organizations, now fully cognizant of the cost of a reactive stance, there is an active evaluation of the pros and cons of their pre-pandemic practices and rituals, including remote work policies, decision making processes, recruitment and hiring practices, the voice of the customer programs, community participation, social impact participations and so forth…in other words, anything and everything that has a material impact on their relationship with their ecosystem, and consequently, organization's performance.

 Because of the pandemic or adjacent to it, 2020 also became another historic year where numerous social issues were put on full display, questioned, and examined globally.
 These issues have had significant reverberations into the everyday functioning of organizations.
 The Me Too, trans rights, and Black Lives Matter movements demanded meaningful organizational responses to gender and racial injustices.
-Diversity, equity, and inclusion (DEI) became a top priority for many C-suites.
+Diversity, equity, inclusion, and belonging (DEIB) has become a top priority for many C-suites.
 The pandemic, which left many without jobs, healthcare, and social safety nets or caused the departure of millions of women from the labor market, raised questions about our workforce management policies and practices.

 The reality is that in a diverse society and workforce, linked digitally to a global community, priorities similar to BLM, trans rights and Me Too will continue to surface in other aspects of life where we may have neglected to take impactful action.
 Hence, organizations need tools and methods that can create sustainable solutions that can perform for the long term and foresee the new challenges before they become too complex and costly to address.